Dave-team/Knowledge-base/Business principles.md

 - Think about second and subsequent order effects.
     - What is involved with this decision
     - How do these things interact?
     - What effects will the decision have?
-Think about what might happen if I were wrong
+Think about what might happen if I were wrong.
+Think about how this would impact different parties
     - What are the consequences of this decisions in 10 minutes, 10 months, 10 years
 - Check in with others to stress test your thinking and see if there is a better way.
 Get feedback early and often.
 Socialising your work will help you refine, develop, and evangelise it.
 Don't overthink things - ask for help instead
 - Remember that I don't need to solve all problems.
 Often, the problem should be handed to someone else.